mariio46/nexus/README.md

 -   Using Geist Font from NextJS
 -   Provide some custom hooks for Loading
 -   Provide some custom hooks for handle Dialog from Shadcn/UI
+-   Add TanStack Query for fetching data on client

 ## Installation